wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Next, we'll build an image that could be added to the registry.

 Our image will be based on the Module 13 Workshop application:
-1. Copy the contents of the [repository](https://github.com/CorndelWithSoftwire/DevOps-Course-Workshop-Module-13-Learners) into a new `module-13-workshop-application` folder.
+1. Copy the contents of the [repository](https://github.com/CorndelWithSoftwire/DevOps-Course-Workshop-Module-13-Learners) into a new `module-13-workshop-application` folder (please do not copy over your code from the previous workshop).
 2. Run `cd module-13-workshop-application` to navigate to the folder.
 3. Run `docker build -t our-image-name:v1 .` to build an image of the Module 13 Workshop application.
 4. Run `cd ..` to move back out to the parent folder.